Creditor Harassment and Dealing With Debt Collectors

 Most debt collectors for credit card debt are actually companies that bought the debt from the bank that issued the card for pennies on the dollar.
 They make money if they can get you to pay more than when they paid to buy the debt.
 They will send collection letters and may try calling you on the phone, although that is increasingly ineffective as most people now have caller ID/blocking and answering machines.
 Of course, there is no law that says you have to talk to them, so always feel free to ignore their calls.
 What these debt buyers frequently do, because they cannot harass debtors effectively by phone, is file suit in court to get the debtor’s attention.

 What can a debt collector or creditor really do?

-A debt collector collecting a debt of the creditor can do little more than demand payment.
-If the creditor has not taken your house, car, or other property as collateral on a loan, then legally the creditor can only do three things:
+A creditor, debt collector or debt buyer can do little more than demand payment.
+If the creditor has not taken your house, car, or other property as collateral on a loan then, legally they can only do three things:

-2. Report your default to a credit bureau (which will be unavoidable when you cannot pay most of your debts on time).
+- Report your default to the credit reporting agencies (which will be unavoidable when you cannot pay most of your debts on time).

 How can I stop being harassed?

 Federal law prohibits unreasonable harassment by collection agencies or attorneys.
 For example, they may not contact you before 8:00 a.m. or after 9:00 p.m., unless you give your permission.
 They also may not use obscene or profane language, call you constantly to annoy you or, in most cases, call third parties, such as relatives, neighbors or employers.
 Pennsylvania has similar laws.
 Of course, feel free to use caller ID/blocking and voice mail to avoid their calls.